ryansereno/spending-tracker/README.md

 ### Categorizing

-Seed categories from a Monarch .csv export (optional)
+(optional) To avoid having to hand-categorize your first batch of transactions, I recommend that you seed your categories from a Monarch .csv export, or any other Plaid-based finance app that provides clean mappings from "rough merchant name" -> "Clean Category".
+Monarch Finance provides a 7-day free trial to do this.

 ```bash
 cargo run -- seed-monarch <monarch_export.csv>
 ```